TheoSeo93/PythonCrawler/README.md

 ## Step 2
-After finding out the "real" address to crawl, I began to write a python script that crawls all the data looping through to select each date, places, and time slots during the day.
+After finding out the "real" address to crawl, I began to write a python script that crawls to scrape all the data looping through to select each date, places, and time slots during the day.

 ![alt txt](https://github.com/TheoSeo93/PythonCrawler/blob/master/crawl_1.png)